alexhaefner/SimpleAL/README.md

 **Creating constraints and applying them directly to views**

-Left alight a view that is 200px wide and as tall as its superview, all using AutoLayout:
+Left align a view that is 200px wide and as tall as its superview, all using AutoLayout:

     UIView *myView, superView;